euro-cordex/data-processing-guide/README.md

 # Data Processing Guide

 ## Introduction to Regional climate change assessment and uncertainty analysis
-*from Torsten Weber and Arne Kriegsmann*
+*Notes to lecture of Torsten Weber and Arne Kriegsmann* (*original slides can be found in arcdoc)
 * Introduction into climate modelling
 * Uncertainty analysis of regional climate data
 * NetCDF-format